 - And how can the interaction between text and images be represented, and the integrity of texts kept?

-Here are the past blog posts from UK-MHL:
+Here are also some past blog posts from the UKMHL project for further information:

 - Medical insights